 Also, the risks associated with a diet based on simple carbohydrates and junk foods are much more dangerous and more expensive to treat in the long-term.
 All the diseases associated with obesity such as heart disease, diabetes and strokes are very costly to treat and will definitely result in an inferior quality of life.

 If you shop around and try and find the best prices from stores both offline and online, you can cut the cost of shopping on the paleo diet considerably.
-For example, something like the Thrive Market is an excellent source for paleo pantry goods.
+For example, something like Amazon is an excellent online source for paleo pantry goods.
 For fresher ingredients try local markets, local butchers or even the large supermarkets.
 I find taking a shopping list with me is a great way to know exactly what to get saving you time and possibly money at the shops.

 Paleo Myth #2: Paleo means increased cholesterol levels